Video of college student attacking food-delivery robot leads to 2 arrests - NewsBreak

 Patrick Callahan, 19, and Brock Garland, 20, both face one count of felony vandalism of over $2,500 dollars after the robot was damaged on the evening of April 29.

 Incident reports say the students were retrieving Garland’s food order from the robot when they attempted to shove the robot’s antenna inside the top compartment.
-A video was also posted to social media, but appears to have since been deleted, allegedly showing Callahan picking up the robot and slamming it to the ground.Message on pizza receipt was ‘a borderline hate crime,’ family says
+A video was also posted to social media, but appears to have since been deleted, allegedly showing Callahan picking up the robot and slamming it to the ground.Kansas family says bullying instructions came with pizza they didn’t order

 Data logs from the UT Office of Information Technology verified that the two students were in the exact area of the incident at the time it occurred.
 They were identified from social media posts by members of the Starship Technology crew, the company which owns and operates the robots used on college campuses across the country.